Maryville University: Accreditation

-Maryville University Library
+Library

 The Maryville University Library building opened in 1988 and was renovated in 2007 and again in 2015.
 It is a member of the Missouri Bibliographic Information User System (MOBIUS).

 Athletics

 Maryville athletic teams are known as the Saints.
 The university competes at the NCAA Division II level in the Great Lakes Valley Conference (GLVC).
 Maryville was accepted into the GLVC for the 2009–10 school year when the school began transitioning to NCAA Division II athletics.
 Maryville became an active member of Division II in July 2011.
 The Saints had formerly competed in the St. Louis Intercollegiate Athletic Conference, a Division III conference, since 1989 and had competed in Division III sports since 1978.
 As of 2022, Maryville University received the Presidents' Award for Academic Excellence as a Division II school that has achieved an Academic Success Rate of 94%.

-Maryville has 22 athletic teams competing in NCAA Division II.
-The university has a total of 23 varsity sports teams, including men's baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming and diving, tennis, track and field (indoor and outdoor), volleyball, and wrestling; and women's basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field (indoor and outdoor), and volleyball.
+Maryville has 22 athletic teams competing in NCAA Division II, including men's baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming and diving, tennis, track and field (indoor and outdoor), volleyball, and wrestling; and women's basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field (indoor and outdoor), and volleyball.
+In 2027, the university plans to add a men's ice hockey team to compete at the Division I level.